 List size 550 Total addressable contacts across all 4 segments

-Avg. reactivation rate 4% Of 350 lapsed/cold contacts — 14 reactivated at $150/mo = $2,100 MRR
+Scenario reactivation assumption 4% Of 350 lapsed/cold contacts: 14 reactivated at $150/mo = $2,100 MRR

-Upsell conversion 6% Of 200 active members — 12 upgrade to nutrition coaching at $100/mo = $1,200 MRR
+Scenario upsell assumption 6% Of 200 active members: 12 upgrade to nutrition coaching at $100/mo = $1,200 MRR

 BUILDING IT: START HERE

-This Week — Foundation
+This Week: Foundation

-• Audit your current list — who's on it, how old is it, what segments exist (or don't yet).
+• Audit your current list: who's on it, how old is it, what segments exist (or don't yet).
 Even a messy list is a starting point.
 A nonexistent list is an urgent problem.

 • Create your four segments as tags or lists: Active Members, New Members (<60 days), At-Risk (attendance dropped), Lapsed/Cold.
 Even rough manual segmentation is infinitely better than none.

-• Write and schedule your first broadcast email — one topic, one story, one CTA.
+• Write and schedule your first broadcast email, one topic, one story, one CTA.
 Don't aim for perfect.
 Aim for sent.
 A real, human email that goes out beats a perfect one that never does.

-This Month — Build the Machine
+This Month: Build the Machine

 • Write the 5-email new member onboarding sequence and automate it to trigger on the day someone signs up (reference: The 30-Day New Member Experience for content direction)

-• Build the 3-email reactivation sequence for your lapsed/cold segment — write it as if it's personal, even though it's automated.
+• Build the 3-email reactivation sequence for your lapsed/cold segment.
+Write it as if it's personal, even though it's automated.
 No merge fields that obviously show you're blasting a list.

 • Set up an at-risk attendance trigger: if a member's session count drops below their baseline for two consecutive weeks, an automated personal check-in fires from the owner's email address

-• Schedule your broadcast calendar for the next 90 days — two emails per month, audience assigned, topic outlined, CTA decided.
+• Schedule your broadcast calendar for the next 90 days, two emails per month, audience assigned, topic outlined, CTA decided.
 Protect this time like programming time.

-• Add one upsell email to your calendar — identify your best upsell offer, pick the right segment, write an email that leads with the member's progress before the offer
+• Add one upsell email to your calendar: identify your best upsell offer, pick the right segment, write an email that leads with the member's progress before the offer

 THE BOTTOM LINE

 Email didn't die.
 It got abandoned by people who confused "unglamorous" with "ineffective."
-The gym owners who kept sending — who kept building their lists, kept writing honest emails, kept building automations while everyone else was chasing the algorithm — didn't do it because they were contrarian.
+The gym owners who kept sending, who kept building their lists, kept writing honest emails, kept building automations while everyone else was chasing the algorithm, didn't do it because they were contrarian.
 They did it because the results never stopped justifying it.

 Build Your Email System

-We'll audit your current list, design your segmentation strategy, write your first automation sequences, and show you exactly what to send and when — for your specific gym.
+We'll audit your current list, design your segmentation strategy, write your first automation sequences, and show you exactly what to send and when, for your specific gym.

 Book My Free Strategy Call 30 minutes.
 No obligation.
 We'll come with a plan built around your list.